maizzle/maizzle.com/content/guides/mailchimp-package.md

 ### Structure

-We'll be organizing our templates into folders inside `src/templates`:
+We'll be organizing our templates into folders inside `templates`:

 ```
 src